Dive on the Most Iconic Sites of the Red Sea

 Show Original (Français)

-Very nice diving cruise in the Red Sea.
-Dolce Vita boat very well equipped, very comfortable and its crew is at the top of the top, always in a good mood, attentive to the divers and very professional: the sailors and the captain know the sites very well and the food of the cooks is excellent .
-The main Seafari guide handled the cruise as a whole very well to keep every diver happy.
+A very nice diving cruise in the Red Sea.
+The Dolce Vita boat is very well equipped, very comfortable, and its crew is top-notch, always in a good mood, attentive to the divers, and very professional: the sailors and the captain know the sites very well, and the food from the cooks is excellent.
+Seafari's main guide managed the cruise very well overall, ensuring that every diver was satisfied.

 EricForestier